doylek1/ResGuides-NLTK/background.md

 Let's start with some definitions...

 ####Natural Languages
 We are all very familiar with these.
 You speak at least one, maybe more.
-In natural language processing, the slightly counter-intuitive term 'natural language' is used to distinguish human languages from computer languages.
+In natural language processing, the term 'natural language' is used to distinguish human languages from computer languages.

 Examples of natural languages include; Mandarin, English, Portuguese, Arabic -- and I bet you can name a bunch more.
 Examples of computer languages include Python, R, JavaScript, etc...